idptools/dodo/README.md

    correctly, and regions are identified per chain, but rebuilding unmodelled regions of an EM assembly against the deposited sequence isn't wired up yet.

-### All-atom output
+### Atoms in the output

+Regions DODO does **not** rebuild keep every atom they arrived with.
+Folded domains are moved as rigid bodies — translated and rotated, never regenerated — so each one retains its full atomic detail exactly as AlphaFold produced it, down to the last decimal place.
+Only the regions DODO actually rebuilds are reduced to one alpha carbon per residue.

+On dnmt3a, for example: 4,636 atoms across the 578 residues DODO leaves alone, preserved bit-for-bit, and 334 alpha carbons for the 334 residues it rebuilds.

-`--all-atom` places N, C and O for rebuilt regions.
-It is **off by default** because it currently refuses a fraction of generated traces, and that fraction grows with chain length: roughly 12/12 accepted at 20 residues, 6/12 at 100, 2/12 at 200.
+Building backbone (N, C, O) or side-chain atoms **for rebuilt regions** is not part of 2.0.
+The machinery exists behind the `all_atom=` and `sidechains=` keyword arguments of `dodo.rebuild`, but it is not exposed on the command line, because it currently refuses a fraction of generated traces and that fraction grows with chain length: roughly 12/12 accepted at 20 residues, 6/12 at 100, 2/12 at 200.

 The cause is understood and measured.
 Reconstructability constrains the **change** in CA–CA–CA pseudo-angle between consecutive residues, not its magnitude: the allowed change is about 35° at a base angle of 95° and collapses to 4° at 150°.
 The generator doesn't yet enforce that joint constraint, so a long chain almost always contains one unreconstructable junction.
-The fix is a constraint on consecutive angles during candidate selection.
+The fix is a constraint on consecutive angles during candidate selection, and it is the next feature after 2.0.

-Side chains are CB only.
-A full rotamer library is deliberately not implemented rather than fabricated.

 ## Development